Rick45/quick-arr-Stack/README.md

 ### Setup Wireguard
-We'll use Wireguard Docker image from linuxserver https://hub.docker.com/r/linuxserver/wireguard This container will allow to connect to all your services outside your home network exposing only one port
+We'll use Wireguard Docker image from linuxserver [Docker image from linuxserver](https://hub.docker.com/r/linuxserver/wireguard )
+This container will allow to connect to all your services outside your home network exposing only one port

+_Note_: Its required to open the port 51820 in your routher to be abbe to connect with the vpn to your home network.

+The following website have some example of how to port forward for most of routhers: [portforward.com](https://portforward.com/router.htm)

 #### Wireguard Docker container